Confidentiality instructions

 If you are in any doubt as to whether you are entitled to disclose information concerning employees in a specific case, you should clarify this via dialogue with your immediate supervisor.

-The duty of confidentiality does not cease when your employment at AU ends, cf. the provisions of the Danish Penal Code (Straffeloven).
+Your duty of confidentiality does not cease when your employment at AU ends, cf. the provisions of the Danish Penal Code (Straffeloven).

-Regarding CPR (civil registration) numbers
+CPR (civil registration) numbers

 It is considered secure to send civil registration numbers within our own network via email addresses ending in “au.dk”.
 If you send data outside AU’s network, it must be sent securely, e.g. encrypted or via e-Boks.
+You should always consider whether it is necessary to use a person’s civil registration number.
+Often, an AU ID will be sufficient.

 Obligation to disclose data to others

 In many cases, in its capacity as a public body, the university is both entitled and obliged to disclose data concerning individual persons.
-This may concern sharing information on employee absence with the municipality in cases of applications for reimbursement of maternity/paternity benefit or sick leave benefit, as well as applications for leave, just as the university is also obliged to disclose income data to SKAT (the Danish Customs and Tax Administration).
+This may concern sharing information on employee absence with the municipality in cases of applications for reimbursement of parental leave benefit or sick leave benefit, as well as applications for leave, just as the university is also obliged to disclose income data to SKAT (the Danish Customs and Tax Administration).

 Use of IT systems